-You probably already know this, but if you don’t have a solid idea of how your business’ sales funnel works, you’ll have to go through this before you can create your growth strategy.
+You probably already know this, but if you don’t have a solid idea of how your business’ sales funnel works, you’ll have to go through this before you can create your growth strategy or market penetration strategy.

 In general, funnels look a little bit different based on the business and people size them up in different ways.

 However, most people look at the sales funnel in the same general way:

-The top is called the “Awareness” part of the funnel, the middle part is called “Consideration”, the lower part is called “Conversion”, and the very bottom consists of the converted users and is called “Retention”.
+The top is called the “Awareness” part of the funnel, the middle part is called “Consideration”, the lower part is called “Conversion”, and the very bottom consists of the acquired customer base and is called “Retention”.

 Next, let’s think a little bit about each phase of the funnel and the metrics that you’ll be monitoring and optimizing for as users move down the funnel.